strimzi/strimzi-kafka-operator/README.md

 example, it can use HostPath volumes on Minikube or Amazon EBS volumes in Amazon AWS deployments without any changes in the YAML files.

-To deploy a Kafka cluster, create a ConfigMap with the cluster configuration and followign labels:
+To deploy a Kafka cluster, create a ConfigMap with the cluster configuration and following labels:
 ```
 strimzi.io/type: kafka
 strimzi.io/kind: cluster